-The Cunnigar is long sandy spit that sticks out into Dungarvan Bay, just 15 minutes from Gold Coast Golf Resort.
+The Cunnigar is long sandy spit that sticks out into Dungarvan Bay, just 15 minutes from Gold Coast Resort Dungarvan.
 It is one of the best winter bird watching locations in Dungarvan Bay in terms of diversity and numbers.
 It is the top site in Waterford for rare waders such as little Ringed and American Golden Plover.

 The Sheltered bay and the presence of Eelglasss in the shallow waters on the landward side are conductive to large numbers of grazing wildfowl such as Brent Geese and Wigeon.
 The marshy west side of the bank is good for Teal, Snipe, Herons and Cormorants.

 Try to walk as far as the highest sand dunes to capture the full flavour of the walk.
 Grade: E

 The second half of this walk is particularly interesting as you take a trip back in time under the north eastern slopes of Knockanaffrin Ridge along part of the old and very scenic "Clonmel to Kilmeadean" road, just 30 minutes from Gold Coast Resort Dungarvan.
 This military road was built in the early 19th century (as so many military roads were) in response to the 1798 Rebellion and local faction fighting.